BangMieuu/Magazine/README.md

-# Welcome to eTutor
+# Welcome to Magazine

-## eTutor for University school system
+## Magazine for University school system

 ### Clone the project via